iamseth/oracledb_exporter/README.md

         File that may contain various custom metrics in a TOML file.
   --default.metrics string
         Default TOML file metrics.
+  --web.systemd-socket
+        Use systemd socket activation listeners instead of port listeners (Linux only).
   --web.listen-address string
        	Address to listen on for web interface and telemetry. (default ":9161") --web.telemetry-path string